As explained in the page about the

 supply is greater than spending or demand, the country does not

-experience inflationary pressure.
+experience the same inflationary pressure.